Fiddler on the Roof: London revivals

 Fiddler was first revived in London in 1983 at the Apollo Victoria Theatre (a four-month season starring Topol) and again in 1994 at the London Palladium for two months and then on tour, again starring Topol, and directed and choreographed by Sammy Dallas Bayes, recreating the Robbins production.

 After a two-month tryout at the Crucible Theatre in Sheffield, England, a London revival opened on May 19, 2007, at the Savoy Theatre starring Henry Goodman as Tevye, Beverley Klein as Golde, Alexandra Silber as Hodel, Damian Humbley as Perchik and Victor McGuire as Lazar Wolf.
 The production was directed by Lindsay Posner.
 Robbins' choreography was recreated by Sammy Dallas Bayes (who did the same for the 1990 Broadway revival), with additional choreography by Kate Flatt.

 A revival played at the Menier Chocolate Factory from November 23, 2018, until March 9, 2019, directed by Trevor Nunn and starring Andy Nyman as Tevye and Judy Kuhn as Golde.
 The production transferred to the Playhouse Theatre in the West End on March 21, 2019, with an official opening on March 27.
 It was nominated for eight Laurence Olivier Awards, winning Best Musical Revival.
 Replacement players included Maria Friedman as Golde and Anita Dobson as Yente.
 The run closed on November 2, 2019.

 A revival played at the Regent's Park Open Air Theatre from July 27 to September 28, 2024, directed by Jordan Fein, starring Adam Dannheisser as Tevye, Lara Pulver as Golde, Liv Andrusier as Tzeitel, Georgia Bruce as Hodel, Hannah Bristow as Chava, Beverley Klein as Yente, Dan Wolff as Motel and Daniel Krikler as Perchik.
 The production was designed by Tom Scutt and choreographed by Julia Cheng.
 A review by Mark Lawson in The Guardian gave it five stars out of five and praised its use of the outdoor setting, its focus on "the tradition of deflective Jewish humour" and an ending that invites "a broader reflection of displacement and refugee status".
 The show was nominated for 13 Laurence Olivier Awards, winning 3, including Best Musical Revival.
-The production transferred to the Barbican Centre for an 8-week season from 24 May to 19 July 2025 before embarking on a UK and Ireland tour.
+The production transferred to the Barbican Centre for an 8-week season from May 24 to July 19, 2025, before embarking on a UK and Ireland tour.